pairwise-alignment/pa-bench/README.md

 See [input format](#input-format), [usage](#usage), and [quick start](#quick-start) below.

 Benchmarking is done using `job`s.
 Each job consists on an input dataset (a `.seq` file), a cost model, and a tool with parameters.
-The `runner` binary runs one job at a time and limits and measures the time and memory usage.
-The `orchestrator` binary sets up multiple jobs using a `yaml` configuration file and calls the runner for each of them.
+The `pa-bench` binary calls itself (recursively) for each job to measure time and memory usage.
+An _experiment_ consists of a `yaml` [input configuration file](#input-format) is used to specify the list of jobs to run.

-Results are incrementally accumulated in a `json` file.
+Results are incrementally accumulated in a `json` _results_ file.

 ## Repository layout